geosolutions-it/crop-information-portal/updates/Readme.md

 * Area: 000 ha
 * Yield: tons/ha

-So you have to execute a script to convert all the current values from the old to the new base ( *TODO* )
+Crop Data unit of measure for cotton have to be updated executing the following sql scripts:
+* ``align_uom_cotton.sql`` : this script align cotton production values to the latest values.
+* (TODO/optional): update yield.
+(Yield is not used in queries.
+Changing this values should not have any result on the global system)

 ## Agromet